swdauer/comp-prog/industrialspy/README.md

 Even with the improved sieve method it's still too slow.

+### Attempt 2

 So now I'll do a method of permuting the string, checking if each permutation is prime, and memoizing the results.

+1. Iterate over cases
+    1. Generate permutations
+    2. Iterate of permutations
+        1. Check if permutation is prime
+        2. If it is, add one to count
+    3. Add count to output
+2. Output list of counts

+I'll need to memoize which numbers are prime.

+I'll check if a number is prime by iterating up to the square root of the number.